woguta/Bacterial-WGS/README.md

 ```
 gunzip -k *.gz
 ```
-it keeps the .gz files too, to remove/delete .gz files run within your current directory
+it keeps the .gz files too, to remove/delete .gz files run within your "current directory!"
 ```
 rm -f *.gz
 ```
-alternatively, run this code once without k
+alternatively, run this code once without k as not to keep .gz files
 ```
 gunzip *.gz
 ```